Man, I just love pancakes. I really do. There’s just something about them…

 - Mix until well incorporated.

 - Heat a frying pan over medium heat, melt the coconut oil, and spoon roughly ¼ c batter onto the pan.
 Let cook until you see bubbles forming and the pancake is firm enough to flip.
-Flip. cook for another minute or so, watching carefully.
+Flip. cook for another couple of minutes or so, watching carefully.